-- Request the completion of the Authority to Engage an Advocate Form, if it has not already been completed, for AACA to formally recognise the nominated person as the participant's advocate. - Gather information about the advocate, such as contact details and methodology. - Explain to the participant that they have the right to change their advocate at any time.
-Changes should be documented in writing by the participant using the Authority to Engage an Advocate Form.
+- Request the completion of the Authority to Engage an Advocate Form, if it has not already been completed, for AACA to formally recognise the nominated person as the participant's advocate. - Gather information about the advocate, such as contact details and methodology.

+• Explain to the participant that they have the right to change their advocate at any time.
+The participant should document changes in writing using the Authority to Engage an Advocate Form.